Congratulations Getting Started with the Keto Diet!

 The other two most common side effects are constipation and muscle cramps.

-You can avoid or a least minimize these afflictions by drinking more water, consuming more salt, and sticking to the 75% ratio of fat ingestion that the Keto Diet plan suggests.
+You can avoid or a least minimize these afflictions by drinking more water, consuming more salt, and sticking to getting 75% calories from clean healthy fat.

 Even if you do have some side effects they are usually mild and temporary.